BGMloop/sos-chatbot.github.io/README.md

 - 🛠️ Tool integration (web search, calculator, weather)
 - 📝 Markdown support for messages
 - 🔍 Advanced search capabilities
+- **AI-Powered Chat**: Engage with a state-of-the-art language model for assistance
+- **Chat History**: Persistent chat history for all your conversations
+- **Responsive Design**: Optimized for both desktop and mobile devices
+- **User Authentication**: Secure login with email or social accounts
+- **Dark Mode**: Toggle between light and dark themes for comfortable viewing
+- **Tool Integration**: Use AI tools for math, currency conversion, weather, news, and more
+- **UI Controls**: Customize your experience with chat settings, share your conversations, and explore tool examples

 ## Tech Stack